Fred Barber

 Frederick Barber (born 26 August 1963) is an English former footballer who played as a goalkeeper and made nearly 400 Football League appearances.
 His most successful stints came early in his career with Darlington and Walsall, playing in over 100 league games for each club.
-He also spent over 15 years as goalkeeping coach at Bolton Wanderers.
+He spent over 15 years as goalkeeping coach at Bolton Wanderers, and has been the goalkeeping coach at Crewe Alexandra since 2015.